ken1th/GallupBinaryResponsesQuestions/README.md

 # GallupBinaryResponsesQuestions
 It contains all the Gallup questions with binary responses (e.g. Yes/No, Support/Not Support, Agree/Disagree, Satisfied/Dissatisfied, etc.).

-This is the code for getting the table if you have the raw Gallup data:
+This is the code for getting the table if you have the raw Gallup data(imported as `gallupExt` here):
 ```
 GallupBinary <- lapply(colnames(gallupExt),
                        function(var){